-Affordable: These policies are affordable due to the small coverage amount (death benefit) they come in.
+Affordable: Funeral insurance policies are affordable due to the small coverage amount (death benefit) they come in.
 Traditional whole life insurance starts at around $50,000 of protection while funeral insurance ranges from $2,000 – $40,000.
 The smaller the death benefit, the less expensive the monthly premiums will be.

 No Waiting Period Options: Immediate coverage is available to seniors that qualify.
 You must answer favorably to the answers in the health section of the application.
 If you do not, there could be a 2-year waiting period enforced.